band

 transcribed for symphonic wind ensemble

 In composing “Alleluia,” Ralph Manuel created a masterwork for the a capella choir.
 Through its melodic simplicity and warm harmonic textures, it beautifully expresses the sentiments of “Alleluia,” its only word of text.
 The numerous timbral possibilities of the symphonic wind ensemble provides an exciting palette of sound for this arrangement.
 Premiered by the Ankeny High School Band at spring contests in 1997, the piece seems right at home in the wind band world.
 The Gahanna Lincoln High School performed the work at the 2002 Ohio Music Educators Association conference, and the Ankeny High School Band performed the work at the 2002 Iowa Bandmasters Association conference.
-Now published by Daehn Publications of New Glarus, Wis., and available through fine music stores everywhere!
-For more information, email cross@theodoremusic.com.

 ONLINE RECORDING